ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: Benchmarking Details

-\textbf{Shifted Datasets}.
 We choose five datasets for evaluation to explore the performance of KD on the two-dimensional shift of diversity and correlation.
-In terms of divesity shift, we use \textbf{PACS}~\citep{li2017deeper}, \textbf{OfficeHome}~\citep{venkateswara2017deep}, and \textbf{DomainNet}~\citep{peng2019moment} .
-Regarding correlation shift, we construct the modified version of MNIST and CelebA~\citep{liu2015deep} based on recent work, also known as \textbf{CMNIST}~\citep{arjovsky2019invariant} and \textbf{CelebA-Blond}~\citep{ye2022ood}.
-For the constructed datasets, the training and test domains are predefined and fixed.
-More quantitative information and a description of the datasets are shown in \Cref{sec:app-data}.
-It is worth noting that most of the OOD datasets can be used for our benchmarking, with the exception of the datasets we discuss here.
+In terms of diversity shift, we use three widely used benchmark for OOD generalization research: PACS~\citep{li2017deeper}, OfficeHome~\citep{venkateswara2017deep}, and DomainNet~\citep{peng2019moment}.